 Ms. Maynard guides her clients through all aspects of domestic and international brand-building and brand management.
 She works hard to understand client business goals and to craft practical, cost-effective legal strategies that meet those goals.
 Ms. Maynard analyzes and assesses the benefits and risks associated with adopting new brands, prepares and implements strategies for the development of new brands, and protects and expands established brands.
 Ms. Maynard represents clients before the Trademark Trial and Appeal Board and litigates cases involving complex trademark, trade dress, advertising, copyright and design patent issues in federal court.
 She also negotiates complex license and settlement agreements, advises on domain names and social media, and counsels on the proper use of trademarks and trade dress.
 Recently, she was part of the Frankfurt Kurnit team that represented Sprint in a high-profile false advertising case.

 Prior to joining Frankfurt Kurnit, Ms. Maynard was an associate at BakerHostetler, where, among other things, she led a team of lawyers in an appeal of a Trademark Trial and Appeal Board decision before the Southern District of New York — ultimately securing ownership of trademarks for a major New York City dance theater.
 Prior to law school, Ms. Maynard was affiliated with Trisha Brown Dance Company.

 Ms. Maynard is a member of the New York State Bar Association (Intellectual Property Group) and a member of the U.S. Trademark Law Committee (Intellectual Property Owners Association).
-She serves on INTA’s Young Practitioner’s Committee and is an Adjunct Professor for the PTO Trademark Clinic at New York Law School, where she helped start the PTO Trademark Clinic.
+She serves on INTA’s Young Practitioner’s Committee and was an Adjunct Professor at New York Law School, where she helped start the PTO Trademark Clinic.
 She is admitted to practice in the New York and New Jersey state courts, as well as in the Southern and Eastern Districts of New York, the District of New Jersey, and the Court of Appeals for the Second Circuit.

 awards & recognition